Rat-Rig/V-Minion/docs/src/printed_parts.md

 Rat Rig provides the source files for all official printed parts in both STL and STEP formats.
 These can all be found on the [:material-github: {{ ratrig.product_name}} GitHub repository]({{ config.repo_url }}/tree/main/cad/).

-Alternatively, if preferred, the whole project repository can be downloaded in a [:fontawesome-solid-archive: single ZIP package]({{ config.repo_url }}/archive/main.zip).
+Alternatively, if preferred, the whole project repository can be downloaded in a [:material-download-box: single ZIP package]({{ config.repo_url }}/archive/main.zip).

 ## Electronics enclosure panels